OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/08-Fingerprint_Web_Application_Framework.md

 #### Cookies

-Another similar and somehow more reliable way to determine the current web framework are framework-specific cookies.
+Another similar and somewhat more reliable way to determine the current web framework are framework-specific cookies.

 Consider the following HTTP-request:

 ![Cakephp HTTP Request](images/Cakephp_cookie.png)\
-*Figure 4.1.8-1: Cakephp HTTP Request*
+*Figure 4.1.8-7: Cakephp HTTP Request*

 The cookie `CAKEPHP` has automatically been set, which gives information about the framework being used.
-List of common cookies names is presented in [Cookies](#Cookies) section.
-Limitations are the same - it is possible to change the name of the cookie.
-For example, for the selected `CakePHP` framework this could be done by the following configuration (excerpt from core.php):
+A list of common cookie names is presented in [Cookies](#Cookies) section.
+Limitations still exist in relying on this identification mechanism - it is possible to change the name of cookies.
+For example, for the selected `CakePHP` framework this could be done via the following configuration (excerpt from `core.php`):

 ```php
 /**